-Each campus at Kingston University has its own unique character.
-Linked together by the University's free intersite bus service they combine state-of-the-art facilities with a friendly study environment.
+Whether it's Kingston Hill's woodland and lawns or the riverside at Kingston School of Art, Knights Park, each campus at Kingston University has its own unique character.
+Linked together by the University's free intersite bus service, they combine impressive facilities with a friendly study environment.

 Students from all campuses converge on this large central complex which is home to the students' union headquarters, the main gym and health centre.
-It is also the site of the University's new landmark building which will open in 2019.
+It is also the site of the University's new landmark building, Townhouse.

-Students based here: arts and social sciences; civil engineering and construction; computing and information systems; mathematics and statistics; radiography; science; and surveying.
+Students based here: arts and social sciences; civil engineering and construction; computing and information systems; law; mathematics and statistics; science; and surveying.

 Kingston Hill is a modern hillside campus set within landscaped gardens and protected woodland.
 It lies next to Richmond Park, the largest of London's eight Royal Parks, yet is only three miles from Kingston town centre.
 Some students live on campus and so it has a real community feel.

-Students based here: business; education; health; law; music; and social care.
+Students based here: business; education; health; music; and social care.

 Students based here: architecture; and art and design.